Simulation Academy Novice Research Grant

 The Simulation Academy Novice research project is expected to:

 - Address a novel research question or idea relevant to simulation in emergency medicine.
 However, the project does not have to be an education-based research project.
 The project may address other types of research topics as long as it is applicable to emergency medicine.
-The project may involve using simulation as an investigative methodology or studying component(s) of simulation modality itself.
-Both are equally welcomed.
+The project may involve simulation as a modality, investigate simulation modality methodology and/or study the component(s) of a simulation modality.

 - Utilize a study design with measurable quantitative outcomes.
 The collection of qualitative data may be included in the project, but the primary purpose of the project must focus on quantitatively measured outcomes.
 Projects for which the primary outcomes are Kirkpatrick Level 1, such as participants’ confidence level and subjective evaluations of a simulation program, are not encouraged.